Posted by hothadmin | August 9, 2016

 Now that we covered how to find hot ideas and keywords, let’s talk about the style of post that you’re going to write.
 Below we list over 50+ types of blog posts to start getting your creative juices flowing.

 With the ultimate list of blog post ideas here, you’ll never be short on topics to write about.
+Create some linkable assets for your site that naturally attract backlinks.

 Take 30 minutes to come up with a content idea for each list item now, and you have all of the blog content ideas you need for a year!